RazorSharp021/Tic-Tac-Toe/README.md

 4.We have two players, so we create ( **'X'** and **'O'** ) to toggle between the two 5.Each player gets to choose an empty slot per turn it has to be an empty available box only...

-6.**Game Logic:** if there is no winner (No consecutive 3 boxes selected by any players) result is draw and game restarts.
+6.**Game Logic:** if there is no winner (No consecutive 3 boxes selected by any players) result is draw.
-If there is a winner, will be announced, and the winner gets a score.
+If there is a winner, it will be announced, and the winner gets a score.

 ### Cool tech used

-images etc
-fonts
+1.**Mortal Kombat** retro cover for the background and the original soundtrack used

 ### Lessons you learnt doing the project

-importance of planning
+1.Taking little steps and solving little problems 2.**KISS** *K*eeping *I*t *S*imple *S*tupid
+3.Team working and getting feedbacks

 ### Future features

-keep a scoreboard
+Use mortal Kombat characters to play